 Let’s face it luxury is not the first word that comes to mind when you think of Nepal!
 So I was delighted to find Dhulikhel Resort Dwarika whilst googling during my trip planning phase.
 This Dhulikhel Resort is locally owned (they have a sister hotel in Kathmandu that is also great) and located at near the top of the Kathmandu Valley about one hour from Kathmandu.

-Dhulikhel Resort Dwarikas is huge!
+Dwarika Resort Dhulikhel Nepal is huge!
 However, there are numerous paths and friendly Nepalese people with buggies making it easier to get around.
-It has a slightly magical feel with some of the most stunning views I have seen at a resort.
-I travelled solo and found that not only was it quite easy to meet people the staff were so friendly they felt like my buddies by the end of my 3 nights.
+It has a slightly magical feel with some of the most stunning views of the Himalayan Horizon Dhulikhel.
+I travelled solo and found that not only was it quite easy to meet people the staff at this Dhulikhel lodge resort were so friendly they felt like my buddies by the end of my 3 nights.

 Dhulikhel Resort Dwarikas: The Rooms

-Every room at the resort has massive windows and stunning views over the Kathmandu Valley – they almost look like a giant tv screen!
-They are beautifully decorated and the giant king size bed was extremely comfortable.
+Every room at this Dhulikhel Resort has massive windows and stunning views over the Kathmandu Valley – they almost look like a giant tv screen!
+They are beautifully decorated and the giant king-size bed was extremely comfortable.
 The bathroom was an interesting pebbled floor and had a wonderful bath with a view over the valley as well as a big powerful shower.
-Good quality ground coffee and plunger were in the room as well as tea.
-I also had a massive private terrace area above my room.

 One of my favourite local touches at Dwarika Dhulikhel Resort was that each day you received a scarf of a different colour in your room.
 These colours are chosen by Nepalese tradition as being optimal for that day of the week.
 The staff ask guests to wear these scarves.
 It is a lovely touch and most guests participate.